XinYangMTSU/D3JS/Intro.md

 ## 1. Introduction to D3JS
 ### What is D3JS ?
-  D3.js is a JavaScript library for manipulating documents based on data.
+  D3.js is a JavaScript library for manipulating documents based on data, which produces dynamic and interactive data
+  visualizations.
   D3 helps you bring data to life using HTML, SVG, and CSS.

 ### Why D3JS?
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `1.
 Flexibility `